Marco-Data26/Churn-Analysis-Dashboard/README.md

 - Improve user experience by introducing competitive offers, upgrading device quality and increasing data packages to achieve a 10% increase in customer retention within 6 months.
 - Enhance Internet quality specifically for fiber-optic type by improving network performance, reducing latency and increasing internet speeds.
 - Strengthen network reliability by adding more access points, decreasing downtime by at least 15%, and expanding service coverage to reach more areas.
-- Improve online and phone support by conducting regular training sessions to enhance the skills of our technical support staff and customer satisfaction.
+- Improve technical support by conducting regular training sessions to enhance the skills of our staff and customer satisfaction.
 - Reevaluate pricing strategy, particularly long-distance and extra data charges and introduce competitive pricing plans.
 - Offer strong incentives to attract customers to long-term contracts (1-2 years) to boost customer retention.
 - Optimize bank withdrawal and mailed check payments by enhancing support, simplifying the payment process, and speeding up transaction times, to reduce churn in these segments.